COMMITMENT TO THE PROGRAM

 A Challenge that is Rewarding

 Being a Sea Cadet is not easy.
 It requires committment and a considerable amount of work.
-Each cadet is required to attend Recruit Training (RT) within their first year of membership.
-To attend RT, each cadet must complete the Basic Military Requirements (BMR) course.
-The BMR is a challenging assignment that is designed to help the cadet understand the basics of US Navy life and operation.
-The course is challenging and parental help is highly recommended in order to complete this task.
+Each cadet needs to attend Recruit Training (RT) within their first year of membership.
+To attend RT, the cadet recruit must complete the online E1 course available on the USNSCC education website Polaris.
+The E1 course is a challenging but open-book assignment that is designed to help the cadet understand the basics of US Navy life and operations and takes approximately 3 hours.
+Parental assistance is highly recommended in order to complete this task.
+Cadets are also expected to maintain a minimum standard of physical fitness and GPA.

-Once the BMR is complete, and the cadet has graduated RT, the cadet is advanced to E-2, Seaman Apprentice.
-At this point, the cadet can attend Advanced Trainings (ATs) that are held all over the United States.
-Most ATs are less than $300 and include berthing and meals for the entire training.
+Once the E1 course is completed and the cadet has graduated RT, they are advanced to E2, Seaman Apprentice (SA).
+At this point, the SA can attend Advanced Trainings (ATs) that are held all over the United States.
+Most ATs last 1-2 weeks and include all training, berthing and meals, often for less than $300.